mranv/solitude/Disk Solitude/README.md

 <br>
 <img src=../assets/disk-encryption.png height="400" >
 <br>
-<strong>Domain Isolation: A Script Collection for Disk Encryption and Decryption</strong>
+<strong>Disk Solitude: A Script Collection for Disk Encryption and Decryption</strong>
 </h1>

 ## Overview

-Domain Isolation comprises a set of shell scripts designed to manage disk encryption and decryption, along with logging functionalities, primarily for Linux systems.
+Disk Solitude comprises a set of shell scripts designed to manage disk encryption and decryption, along with logging functionalities, primarily for Linux systems.
 These scripts enable users to control disk encryption status and maintain detailed system logs for enhanced security.

 ## Features